Spanish Fork, Utah: Climate

-Spanish Fork has a council-manager form of government.
-Seth Perrins is the current city manager, and Tyler Jacobson is the assistant city manager.

-The current mayor, Mike Mendenhall was elected in the November 10, 2021 general election.
-The members of the city council are: Chad Argyle, Stacy Beck, Brandon Gordon and Shane Marshall.

-Demographics and economy
+Demographic

 As of the 2010 census, there were 34,691 people, 9,069 households, and 7,885 families residing in the city.
 The population density was 2,252.7 people per square mile (871.6/km^{2}).
 There were 9,440 housing units, at an average density of 613.0 per square mile (237.2/km^{2}).
-The racial makeup of the city was 90.9% White, 0.4% African American, 0.5% Native American, 0.6% Asian, 0.7% Pacific Islander, 4.4% some other race, and 2.5% from two or more races.
-Hispanic or Latino of any race were 10.6% of the population.
+The ethnical makeup of the city was 90.9% European American, 0.4% African American, 0.5% Native American, 0.6% Asian, 0.7% Pacific Islander, 4.4% some other ethnicity, and 2.5% from two or more ethnicities.
+Hispanic or Latino of any ethnicity were 10.6% of the population.
 As for ages, the population was quite young with 40.9% being under the age of 18, 53.6% aged 18–64 and 5.5% over the age of 65.

 At the 2000 census, the median income for a household in the city was $62,805, and the median income for a family was $64,909.
 The per capita income for the city was $17,162.
 About 4.3% of families and 6.2% of the population were below the poverty line.

+Economy

 Spanish Fork has a predominantly LDS population.
 There are seventy-four LDS wards in nine stakes in the southern Utah Valley and a temple, the Payson Utah Temple, which opened in June 2015.
 The majority of residents are Members of The Church of Jesus Christ of Latter-day Saints just like all of Utah County.

 There are other churches in town: the Presbyterian Church established a church and mission day school in 1882.
 The school functioned until the state school system was inaugurated in the early part of the twentieth century.
 Today there are nine public elementary schools, two intermediate, and two high schools of the Nebo School District.

 A Lutheran church, established by immigrants from Iceland, was built on the east bench of Spanish Fork.
 There is also the Faith Baptist Church, a Baptist congregation.

 A Roman Catholic church serves the Catholics of southern Utah Valley; many happen to be of Italian descent (see Utah Italians), Hispanics, Filipino Americans, and some Greek Catholics from the Balkans.

-ISKCON, the international society of Krishna Consciousness, have built a temple in Spanish Fork, run by Caru Das, the temple priest.
+ISKCON (International Society for Krishna Consciousness) have built a temple in Spanish Fork, run by Caru Das, the temple priest.
 Indian Americans form a small but noticeable community in the Spanish Fork-Provo area (especially in the neighboring town of Springville).

 In Utah Valley's historical settlement by immigrants, Scandinavians (most notably Icelanders); as well as Swiss people; Spanish Americans, Hispanics or Latinos; English Americans, Irish Americans and Scottish Americans are prevalent ethnocultural groups in Spanish Fork, and the nearby towns of Salem and Payson.

-Schools
+Arts and culture

+Sights

+The Angelus Theatre in Spanish Fork hosts live shows, collaborating with theater companies including Great Hall Theatrical Experiences andCobb&Co, and other events such as live music or rock bands.